 Corporate Social Responsibility is concerned with treating the stakeholders of the firm ethically or in a responsible manner.
 This means treating stakeholders in a manner thought acceptable in an enlightened and educated society.
 Stakeholders exist both within and outside a firm.
 The wider aim of social responsibility is to create higher and higher standards of living, while preserving the profitability of the firm and society.
-Corporate Social Responsibility therefore means the ethical behavior of business towards its constituencies or stakeholders.
-Conversely, there are a wide variety of concepts and definitions associated with the term corporate social responsibility even if finding a single definition is difficult.
+Corporate Social Responsibility therefore means the corporate social responsibility even if finding a single definition is difficult.
 Bowen (1953) defines social responsibility of businessmen as to the obligation of businessmen to pursue those policies, to make decision or to follow those lines of action which are desirable to society.